 This leads us into what is becoming increasingly a very prominent concept within the infrastructure automation world, and that is the idea of disposable infrastructure.
 The core concept of disposable infrastructure is that it is expensive, time-consuming, and often boring to fix a server — so why fix a server when you can throw it away and build a new one?

 Of course, in order to reach this state, full automation of the instance boot process is necessary (as in the process described above).
 But the benefits of this system are tremendous — we talk about this in depth in this blog post.
-We also have a case study that describes this process, which you can read here.

 5. The Security Impact of Automation